Skip to main content

 Replace TAG below with the actual release tag, for example v0.1.0.
 The Linux example below uses x86_64-unknown-linux-musl as the default choice:

-If you cannot guarantee the target machine's glibc compatibility, or you are running Alpine Linux, prefer a *-linux-musl archive instead of defaulting to gnu.
+When the target machine's glibc compatibility is unclear, or when running Alpine Linux, prefer a *-linux-musl archive instead of defaulting to gnu.

 Windows Example